openvinotoolkit/openvino_tensorflow/examples/README.md

 $ python3 examples/object_detection_sample.py --input=examples/data/people-detection.mp4
 ```

-For using camera as input use ```--input=0```
+For using camera as input use ```--input=0```.
+Here '0' refers to the camera present at /dev/video0.
+If the camera is connected to a different port, change it appropriately.

 **Note:** The results with input as an image or a directory of images, are written to output images.
-For video or camera input use the application display window for the results.
+For video or camera input, use the application display window for the results.

 ## C++ Implementation for classification